adevadeh/fastBooth/README.md

 # fastBooth

-## Created a fork to save changes that I want to make to make this smoother
+## Adeh: Created a fork to save changes that I want to make to make this smoother

 Fast dreambooth notebook for dockerised compute platforms like vast.ai, runpod and paperspace grdient.
 Mosly a hybrid fork of [ShivamShrirao](https://github.com/ShivamShrirao/diffusers) and [TheLastBen](https://github.com/TheLastBen/fast-stable-diffusion).